at-cg/ds221-2026/README.md

 Sorting on node 0 takes: 2 [sorted as: 2,1,3 (top to bottom on stack)] Delivery takes: 10 + 20 + 10 = 40
 Total time: 45

+#### Grading
+- 3 marks for code
+- 3 marks for profiling and report
+- 1 mark for viva